RCRamsey/map698-redlining-wealth-health-lexington/README.md

-# redlining-wealth-health-lexington
+# redlining-wealth-lexington
-A repo for exploring a final thesis project related to the wealth and health ripples through time formed by Redlining in Lexington, Kentucky.
+A repo for exploring a final thesis project related to the wealth ripples through time formed by Redlining in Lexington, Kentucky.

 <!-- TOC -->